-Transformations, is an on-going series of photographs that explore landscapes altered over time by lichen, algae and water in the mountains of Utah, Montana, Wyoming and Colorado as well as the edges of Lake Michigan.
+Transformations, is an on-going series of nature photos that explore landscapes altered over time by the elements in the mountains of Utah, Montana, Wyoming and Colorado as well as the edges of Lake Michigan.
 Information on edition size, pricing and framing options can be found here.

 Yachats and Gearhart, Oregon

-Along the coast of Oregon lay forests, beaches and cliff faces teeming with .
-From fern beds to barnacles clutching rocks along the water’s edge, waves cresting on black sand beaches to trees draped with lichen rich in color.
+Along the coast of Oregon lay forests, beaches and cliff faces teeming with.
+From fern beds to moss to barnacles clutching rocks along the water’s edge, waves cresting on black sand beaches to trees draped with rich in color.
 The photographs found above study the landscapes of Oregon in both great detail and in the expansive ocean and it’s beauty.

 Zion Canyon, Utah – Valles Caldera, New Mexico – Elk Mountains, Colorado and Teton Range, Wyoming